Why You Should Consider Sealing Criminal Records

 - Obtain arrest and criminal records

-- Obtain a current verified copy of criminal history
+- Obtain a current verified copy of your criminal history

 - Complete appropriate forms